 This breathing exercise will improve physical, mental, and emotional relaxation.
 It can be performed to recover breath and lower heart rate after physical exercise.
-It is also very useful to calm down when feeling stressed.
+It is also very useful to calm down when feeling emotionally or mentally stressed.

-When our body is under physical, mental, or emotional stress, parts of our bodies quickly need extra oxygen.
-Slowing down our breathing and pausing our exhalations will optimize biochemical processes that will help open the airways, improve blood circulation and allow more oxygen delivery to the cells.
+When our body is under physical, mental, or emotional strain, some parts of our bodies quickly need extra oxygen.
+Slowing down our breathing and pausing our exhalations will optimize biochemical processes that will help open the airways, improve blood circulation and allow better oxygen delivery to the cells.

 When, how long, and what for?

-- When feeling stressed: 2-5 minutes; to calm down.
+- When feeling mentally or emotionally stressed: 2-5 minutes; to calm down.

 You can do this breathing exercise while standing up straight, seated, or laying down.
-Although not needed, you may close your eyes, and place one hand on your chest and the other on your belly, to feel the movements of the breathing.
+Although not required, you may close your eyes, and place one hand on your chest and the other on your belly.
+This will make you feel your heart rate slowing down and sense the movements of your breathing.

 - Exhale with lips pursed

-- Gradually extend your exhalations.
+- Extend your exhalations.
 You will notice that your breathing pattern becomes less frequent.

 - As soon as you’re able to, inhale through the nose.